hoddmimes/FITView/README.md

 Garmin provides an SDK for processing FIT files.
 The SDK can found [here](https://www.thisisant.com/resources/fit/) The Graphs are presented with [JFreeChart](http://www.jfree.org/jfreechart/).

+*The program has currently only been tested with output files from Zwift where candence, altitude, speed, power and heart rate data has been available.
+Displaying files not having all these data vaialble might result in an unexpected/unwanted result :-) I will happily fix these issues if you send me an example file.*

 ![Screen Captured](Capture.PNG)